 What’s good is bad, what’s bad is good, you’ll find out when you reach the top

-This blog is about personal observation and comment.
+This blog is about personal observation, analysis and comment.
 Just like everyone else, I want to know what it is all about.
-This blog is an exploration, because I accept that I do not have all of the answers, or maybe any of them, though it is biased towards the areas in which I or my colleagues might hold some expertise.
-It attempts to put an alternative perspective on matters of current interest, in short writings.
-I hope to avoid causing offence, but if someone tries hard enough, they will always be able to take offence where none is intended – and if that’s happens, I apologise.
+This blog is an exploration, because I accept that I do not have all of the answers, or maybe any of them, though it is biased towards the areas in which I or my colleagues hold some expertise.
+It attempts to put an alternative analysis on matters of current interest, in short writings.
+I hope to avoid causing offence, but if someone tries hard enough, they will always be able to take offence where none is intended – and if that happens, I apologise and will do my best to rectify.